yaswanthteja/Python_Resources/OOP.md

 Ans: The class inherits a feature from another derived class via multi-level inheritance (Child Class).
 The class under Multi-Level Inheritance derives a different child class.
 The University class inherits from the College class in the example below, and the Student class inherits from the College class.
 The Student class in this sort of inheritance has access to the variables and methods from the University and College classes.

- The members of the parent class, A, are inherited by child class which is then inherited by another child class, B. The features of the base class and the derived class are further inherited into the new derived class, C. Here, A is the grandfather class of class C.
+ The members of the parent class, A, are inherited by the child class which is then inherited by another child class, B. The features of the base class and the derived class are further inherited into the new derived class, C. Here, A is the grandfather class of class C.
 ![image](https://user-images.githubusercontent.com/93423367/215339714-cb246104-695b-4a88-bae6-378f80afe8d1.png)